zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 The most significant difference between the Topological Aether and its classical predecessor is not theoretical but practical: the Topological Aether can be *engineered*.

-The classical aether was passive—a fixed background through which things moved.
-The alpha-field is dynamic—it can be manipulated, stressed, and exploited.
+The classical aether was passive, a fixed background through which things moved.
+The alpha-field is dynamic, it can be manipulated, stressed, and exploited.

 ### 9.2 The Aetherion Device